TehShrike/joshduff.com/content/2015-05-why-you-need-a-state-router.md

 I want to build business applications that run in the browser without tying myself to a specific framework.
 I need a state router that isn't tied to a specific rendering library.
 Thus, [abstract-state-router](https://github.com/TehShrike/abstract-state-router)!

-Built with help from [ArtskydJ](https://github.com/ArtskydJ), it is a state router heavily inspired by ui-router, meant to be used with whatever templating library you like.
-At the time of this writing, renderers have been set up for [Ractive.JS](http://www.ractivejs.org/), [Riot](https://muut.com/riotjs/), and [virtual-dom](https://github.com/Matt-Esch/virtual-dom) - and it's not too difficult to [implement new ones](https://github.com/TehShrike/ractive-state-router/blob/master/render.js?ts=4#L23) with your favorite template/dom manipulation library.
+Built with help from [ArtskydJ](https://github.com/ArtskydJ), abstract-state-router is a state router heavily inspired by ui-router, meant to be used with whatever templating library you like.
+At the time of this writing, renderers have been set up for [Ractive.JS](http://www.ractivejs.org/), [Riot](https://muut.com/riotjs/), and [virtual-dom](https://github.com/Matt-Esch/virtual-dom)—and it's not too difficult to [implement new ones](https://github.com/TehShrike/ractive-state-router/blob/master/render.js?ts=4#L23) with your favorite template/dom manipulation library.

 The documentation is [on Github](https://github.com/TehShrike/abstract-state-router).
-I don't have good introductory wiki pages like ui-router's yet, though there is an [example todo app](http://tehshrike.github.io/state-router-example/) using each of the current rendering/templating options.
+I don't have good introductory wiki pages like ui-router's yet, though there are [example todo apps](http://tehshrike.github.io/state-router-example/) using each of the current rendering/templating options.

 ## You should use it!

-If you're making a single-page webapp that is more complex than a simple content site like this blog, you need a state-based router, and I'd like to help you use this one.
+If you're making a single-page webapp that is more complex than a simple content site like this blog, you need a state-based router, and I'd like to make it easy for you to use this one.

-If you have a favorite template/dom manipulation library that you want to use, let me know and I'll help you write the renderer so that you can use it with abstract-state-router.
+If you have a favorite template/dom manipulation library that you want to use, why not try your hand at writing a renderer for it so that you can use it with abstract-state-router?

-If you run into any difficulties using it, open an issue on Github or ping me on Twitter and let me know what the difficulty was.
+If you run into any difficulties, open an issue on Github or ping me on Twitter.

 The module is out on npm for you to try - [check it out on Github](https://github.com/TehShrike/abstract-state-router)!